From September 2024 entry: this course will be changing its title to BSc (Hons) Games Programming

-- Strong focus on specialist units intended to give you a broad range of software engineering skills that can be put to good use in the context of games programming.
+- Strong focus on specialist units to give you a broad range of software engineering skills that can be put to good use in the context of games programming

 Next start date:

-September 2019, September 2020
+September 2024, September 2025

 Bournemouth University, Talbot Campus